 My analyses of the computational requirements demanded by DNA sequencing caught the attention of a few companies who were technologically ahead of the curve.
 I was eventually extended a unique opportunity to join an early-stage sequencing startup that was developing a revolutionary new product, and my desire to experience the startup life and be a part of such a rapidly growing industry lured me away from SDSC.

 Foray into Genomics

-Now at NERSC, I am a part of the Advanced Technologies Group where I try to envision what the future of supercomputing will have to be to meet the needs of scientists.
-I am one of the resident experts in parallel I/O and new storage technologies, and the emphasis of my work is on parallel I/O system architectures.
-This includes understanding the low-level hardware details of non-volatile storage media, new software technologies for high-performance I/O transport, optimization points for various parallel storage systems including Lustre, Spectrum Scale, and object stores, and where all of these technologies are headed in the next five to ten years.
+At NERSC, I joined the Advanced Technologies Group where I helped with systems design and procurement to ensure that the next generation of supercomputers will be able to keep pace with the demands of future scientific research.
+I was one of the resident experts in parallel I/O and new storage technologies, and the emphasis of my work was on parallel I/O system architectures.
+This included understanding the low-level hardware details of non-volatile storage media, new software technologies for high-performance I/O transport, optimization points for various parallel storage systems including Lustre, Spectrum Scale, and object stores, and where all of these technologies were going.